commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 	* Commodore Serial Bus ("IEC")
 	* several free GPIOs ("user port")

-As a modern sibling of the line of Commodore home computers, the Commander X16 is resaonably compatible with computers of that line.
+As a modern sibling of the line of Commodore home computers, the Commander X16 is reasonably compatible with computers of that line.

 * Pure BASIC programs are fully backwards compatible with the VIC-20 and the C64.
 * POKEs for video and audio are not compatible with any Commodore computer.
 (There are no VIC or SID controllers, for example.)